2008 United States House of Representatives elections in Arizona: District 5

-This district has been represented by Democrat Harry Mitchell since 2007.
-Mitchell unseated conservative Republican J.D.
-Hayworth by 50% to 47% in this Republican-leaning district in the northeastern Phoenix suburbs that gave George W. Bush 54% of the vote in 2004.
+The district has been represented by Democrat Harry Mitchell since 2007.
+He unseated conservative Republican J.D.
+Hayworth by 50% to 47% in the Republican-leaning district in the northeastern Phoenix suburbs which gave George W. Bush 54% of the vote in 2004.
 The largely Republican nature of this district made a tough 2008 race certain, though Mitchell, who has a government complex in Tempe named after him, had won a lot of tough elections in the past.
 The district had a PVI of R+4.